run-ai/docs/docs/admin/integration/weights-and-biases.md

 ## Sweep configuration

-Sweep is Weight & Biases' tool for performing hyperparameters search & optimization. see more in https://docs.wandb.ai/guides/sweeps
+Sweep is Weight & Biases tool for performing hyperparameters search and optimization.
+For more infomrmation, see [Tune Hyperparameters](https://docs.wandb.ai/guides/sweeps).

 To enable the WANDB sweep feature: